JerickoDG/8W-SQL-Challenge_C1-Dannys-Diner/README.md

     ![image](https://github.com/JerickoDG/8W-SQL-Challenge_C1-Dannys-Diner/assets/60811658/1671512f-17a8-44e7-93da-90c626df9b47)

-    _Customer A and C had two transactions (i.e., bought products) on the same first day they had made purchase._
+    _Customer A had two transactions (i.e., bought products) on the same first day they had made purchase which are curry and sushi!_

 7. What is the most purchased item on the menu and how many times was it purchased by all customers?